 In 2018, TSW was retained by the City of Alpharetta to prepare a series of base zoning changes and a new overlay to support the recently completed North Point Livable Centers Initiative (LCI) Plan.
-The goal of these changes was to align the area’s zoning regulations with the updated plan by replacing older regulations geared toward the redevelopment of vacant land with a new set of standards focused on supporting redevelopment.
-Key standards encourage:
+The goal of these changes was to align the area’s zoning regulations with the updated plan and to support redevelopment in the area.

-The regulations were developed with guidance from the City of Alpharetta staff and elected officials, but largely codified the policies contained in the LCI Plan.
+The regulations were developed with guidance from the City of Alpharetta staff and elected officials and largely codified the policies contained in the LCI Plan.
 These changes were intended to support the redevelopment of the area, create a more diverse and vibrant community, and encourage sustainable development practices.